ingenieraLesly/ingenieraLesly/README.md

 Hi there 👋 I'm Lesly!
 🌱 I'm a Forestry Engineer transitioning into the tech industry as a **Full Stack Developer**.
-With **3 years of professional experience** (as of January 17, 2025), I have a strong foundation in software development, problem-solving, and creating impactful solutions.
+With **3 years of professional experience**, I have a strong foundation in software development, problem-solving, and creating impactful solutions.
 My journey is driven by a passion for technology and continuous learning.

 ### **Professional Experience**
 - **Software Developer at SIESA** (January 2022 - December 2024):